MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOUnifiedGroupMove.md

 ### -GroupAlias

-The alias of the Office 365 Group.
+The alias of the Office 365 Group attached to the site you want to move.

 ```yaml
 Type: String